evgenyneu/SigmaSwiftStatistics/README.md

 ### Normal quantile

 Returns the quantile function for the [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution) (the inverse of normal distribution).
+The `p` argument is the probability, or the area under the normal curve to the left of the returned value.

 **Note**: